 Most of what you hear about copywriting is a lie.

-Yes, it can be a great side hustle or even full-time career, but it’s not the fantasyland many copywriting courses portray it as.
+Yes, it can be a great side hustle or even a full-time career, but it’s not the fantasyland many copywriting courses portray it as.

 I’ve written copy professionally for about 12 years, earning millions from it (yes, I said millions).
-These are orders and sales from just one brand:

 I’m friends with some of the best copywriters alive like Kevin Rogers and the late Dan Kennedy.
-I’ve also paid professional copywriters hundreds of thousands of dollars to write copy on my behalf.
+I’ve also paid professional copywriters hundreds of thousands of dollars to write great copy on my behalf.